Table of contentsECG heart rate calculationThe ECG heart rate formulaThe 300 and 1500 ruleThe 6-second ECGRR interval calculator

 RR interval calculator

-You can use our calculator in a different, reversed way.
+You can use our ECG heart rate calculator in a different, reversed way.
 Let's say you have measured a patient's pulse and want to check whether it's corresponding to their heartbeat.
 Unfortunately, you forgot your stethoscope.
 You order an ECG and, while waiting for results, you type in the number of beats per minute you expect your patient to have after the pulse check.

-Eventually, having the ECG paper in front of you, you only have to verify whether the RR interval length (in mm or boxes) on the paper corresponds to the results which you have obtained with our calculator.
+Eventually, having the ECG paper in front of you, you only have to verify whether the RR interval length (in mm or boxes) on the paper corresponds to the results that you have obtained with our calculator.